thlsrms/helix-kaolin-themes/README.md

 # Kaolin themes for the Helix Editor
-This is my take on porting some variations of the nice [Kaolin themes](https://github.com/ogdenwebb/emacs-kaolin-themes) to Helix.
+This is my take on porting some variations of the nice [Kaolin themes](https://github.com/ogdenwebb/emacs-kaolin-themes) to use with [Helix](https://github.com/helix-editor/helix).

 ### Variations